 Ever since MI5 agent Esther woke to discover her mind taken over with magic, she feels like stranger to herself.
 She looks to a notorious dragon, one who has the power to help her find her memory.
 But as she and Nikolai come closer to discovering what really happened to her, a dangerous passion ignites between them.
 Can this lone Dragon King help the woman he’s grown to love to uncover the truth about her past—or will a deep and fiery danger tear them both apart?

-I have read Heat as a standalone story; yes, this tale features many characters from previous books, has multiple existing story arcs that continue through this book and beyond and has many references to the past adventures of our main romantic couple but Ms Grant makes sure her new readers aren’t completely at a loss by weaving pertinent information into this story without slowing the pace.
-Having said that, as with most long standing series, I understand that I will have missed the nuances of experiencing past relationships, plot lines and knowing the characters jumping in cold like this.
+I’ve jumped in cold and read Heat as a standalone story.
+Yes, there are many characters from previous books and lots of existing story arcs.
+Some of these plots continue through Heat and beyond.
+There are also quite a few references to the past adventures of our main romantic couple.
+However, Ms Grant tries to ensure new readers aren’t completely lost by weaving pertinent information into this book.
+Having said that, as with most long standing series, I’m sure I’ve missed stuff.
+The nuances of experiencing past relationships, plot lines and knowing the characters as intimately as existing fans.

 So, before we get into what I thought about this book, I want you to know that I was lucky enough to be given a digital version of this book for free from the publisher (St Martin’s Press) after making a request via Netgally.com in exchange for an honest review.

 The publication date was 30th January 2018.

 Thanks for the advance copy.

 I haven’t read any of the Dark Kings books before, in fact, Donna Grant is a new-to-me author.
 However, I liked the way Ms Grant told this story, the pace her plot developed and the fantasy world that she created.
 She gave us a prologue to set up what happened in the past to our hero, Nikolai, as well as an epilogue to establish what will be continued in future books.
 This was very much appreciated. 😉